avrilcoghlan/vibriowatch/docs/source/closerelatives.rst

 * `Use cgMLST to find close relatives of your isolate: example 2`_.
 * `Use cgMLST to find close relatives of your isolate: example 3`_.
 * `Use cgMLST to find close relatives of your isolate: example 4`_.
-* `Build a phylogenetic tree of their isolate and its closest relatives: example 1`_.
+* `Build a phylogenetic tree of your isolate and its closest relatives: example 1`_.
-* `Build a phylogenetic tree of their isolate and its closest relatives: example 2`_.
+* `Build a phylogenetic tree of your isolate and its closest relatives: example 2`_.

 Short guide for those in a hurry: is my isolate closely related to other sequenced Vibrio cholerae isolates?
 ------------------------------------------------------------------------------------------------------------